obscure-com/TiCarousel/mobile/ios/documentation/index.md

 * `x` the x offset of the center of the viewpoint, default 0.0
 * `y` the y offset of the center of the viewpoint, default 0.0

+## Transform Options

+Several of the built-in transforms can be customized using the transform options dictionary.
+Rotary and cylinder carousels can be adjusted using the `arc` and `radius` properties.
+For these carousel types, `arc` controls the curvature of the receding views on either side of the center and `radius` the width of the carousel.
+Wheel carousels are also customized with `arc` and `radius`, though the effect is as if you are looking at a cylinder carousel from above.
+CoverFlow and TimeMachine-like carousels can be customized using the `tilt` and `spacing` properties.
+Finally, the bump carousel can be customized with the `yoffset` and `zoffset` properties.
+The example app contains a screen where you can try out different values for these properties.

 ## Custom Transforms

+*IMPORTANT NOTE*

+Custom transforms should be considered experimental and are not recommended for production use.
+Use the transform options to customize an existing carousel type if possible before trying the custom transform feature.
+If you really, really need a new, unique carousel type, consider using the custom transform feature to prototype it, then request that your transform be added to TiCarousel by filing an issue on Github.

+* * *

 In addition to the standard set of carousel types, TiCarousel lets you create your own custom carousel types.
 A custom carousel type is created by specifying of a set of 3D transforms to